micfre/CamillaDSP-librespot-Install-Helper/replit.md

 - 2025-10-19: Added batch install (steps 1-4), config review/edit with backup
 - 2025-10-19: Enhanced status to check all services, ports, and OAuth credentials
 - 2025-10-19: Reorganized menu with Install/Update, Configure, and Run sections
+- 2025-10-19: Renamed main file from audio_helper.py to clih.py
+- 2025-10-19: Added versioning system (currently v1.0.0) displayed below Main Menu
+- 2025-10-19: Removed KIAUH references from all documentation and UI
+- 2025-10-19: Renamed batch install to "Install/Update All" for clarity

 ## User Preferences
 - Prefer clear terminal output with visual feedback
-- KIAUH-style menu interface (numbered options, clean layout)
+- Interactive menu interface (numbered options, clean layout)
 - Automated workflows where possible, but ask for user input when needed

 ## Architecture